-We like Richard Kilburg’s (2011) definition of leadership as we believe it elegantly captures the multidimensional and emergent nature of leadership in today’s organisations.
+Leadership: Kilburg’s (2011) definition of leadership elegantly captures the multidimensional and emergent nature of leadership in today’s organisations.

-At Ascent Coaching and Training, we believe that coaching should be informed by evidence: We should be able to explain what approach we are taking in a particular coaching context, and why we believe that approach is most likely to deliver the benefits that coaching can offer.
+Evidence: Coaching should be informed by evidence: We should be able to explain what approach we are taking in a particular coaching context, and why we believe that approach is most likely to deliver the benefits that coaching can offer.
 We ascribe to the following definition of evidence based coaching:

 “..the intelligent and conscientious use of current best knowledge integrated with practitioner expertise in making decisions about how to deliver coaching to individual clients and in designing and teaching coaching training programs” (Grant, Stober, 2006).

 THE CHALLENGES OF A COMPLEX WORLD